 Starting Mid-November: Orientation Registration

-- Students who paid the $300 enrollment deposit will receive an invitation to register for an Orientation session.
-This invitation will be sent to the student's personal email address.
-Invitations will be sent as the enrollment deposits are received.
-Allow 48 hours after the enrollment deposit has been received and processed by the University to receive the Orientation invitation.
+- Students who paid the $300 enrollment deposit will receive an invitation to complete online Orientation.
+The invitation will be sent to the student's personal email address.
+A student cannot sign up for online Orientation until they receive the email.

 - Students cannot sign up for an Orientation session until the $300 enrollment deposit is paid and the email invitation is received.